dodona-edu/dolos/docs/guide/installation.md

 # Installation

-By following the steps on this page, you can install Dolos directly on your system.
-You can also use Dolos by using the [docker container](./docker.html) we have provided.
+By following the steps on this page, you can install Dolos CLI directly on your system.
+You can also use Dolos CLI by using the [docker container](./docker) we have provided.

 ## Install Node.js